ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 ## Introduction

 * This is a preview edition.
 1st edition may come next 2025
-* Small sample code piece (copy, paste it, give it a try), brief timeline of the pattern, associated costs and benefits
+* Small sample code piece (copy, paste it, give it a try), a brief timeline of the pattern, associated costs and benefits

 ```java
 // sidenote: (...)/core/ports/driving